blueacorn/libgdx-spriter-demo/README.md

 ## <a name="GettingStarted">Getting Started</a>

-This is a 'clean-sheet' guide for going from zero applications installed to having a fully running animated game demonstration running on your Android device.
+This is a 'clean-sheet' guide for getting you started from having zero applications installed to having a 2D animated game demonstration fully running on your Android device.

 ### Setup the Developer Environment